Early morning birdwatching in Ashland, Oregon. Photo By Nick Viani

 For nearly two decades Klamath Bird Observatory, Lomakatsi Restoration Project, and Ashland School District have been partnering on a riparian restoration project at the Willow Wind Community Learning Center along Bear Creek in Ashland, Oregon.
 Ashland School District is committed to improving habitat quality on this important stretch of the creek.
 Lomakatsi has been the long-term land steward at Willow Wind, employing local restoration workers and engaging school groups in education-based field activities.
 Over 3,000 native trees and shrubs have been planted across eight acres of streamside habitat.
 Each year, nearly 1,000 students and community volunteers have contributed to the restoration effort.
 As part of this project, Klamath Bird Observatory is studying birds as indicators to monitor the effectiveness of this streamside habitat restoration.
 Partnerships such as this one, which combine landowners, restoration practitioners, and scientists, are key to meaningful conservation.

-At Willow Wind, the abundance of several bird species that use riparian habitats during the winter has increased over time in areas where Lomakatsi implemented restoration efforts.
-The abundance of these same species changed less in areas where no restoration occurred.
+At Willow Wind, restoration actions are improving riparian habitat quality in areas where it had previously been degraded.
+The abundance of several bird species that use riparian habitats during the winter has increased over time in restored areas, while abundance of these same species changed less in areas where no restoration occurred.

 Abundance of seven wintering bird species in restored riparian habitats at Willow Wind.
 These wintering populations benefitted from the growth of willows and other native species that have been replanted there.